Fine Selmer groups and ideal class groups: Introduction

 The main technical result (see Theorem~\ref{newrankthm}) will enable us, roughly speaking, to compare the $p^k$-torsion subgroups, $k \in \N$, of the fine Selmer group of an abelian variety $A$ defined over a number field $L$ on the one hand with the $p^k$-torsion subgroup of the ideal class group of $L$ on the other hand.
 This generalises the approach of Lim and Murty and works under the hypothesis that $L$ contains $A[p^k]$.

 Now let $K_\infty/K$ be a normal uniform $p$-extension (see Section~\ref{section:notation_extensions} for more details), and let $A$ be an abelian variety defined over $K$.
-We want to compare the structural invariants of the Iwasawa modules $Y(K_\infty)$ and $Y_{A, \Sigma}^{(K_\infty)}$ which are by definition the projective limit of the ideal class groups of the intermediate fields ${K_n \subseteq K_\infty}$ fixed by $\Gal(K_\infty/K)^{p^n}$ and the projective limit of the Pontryagin duals of the fine $\Sigma$-Selmer groups of $A$ over the $K_n$ (for the definitions, we refer to Section~\ref{section:notation_fine_Selmer_Groups}).
-By \emph{structural invariants}, we mean the rank over the Iwasawa algebra $\Z_p[[\Gal(K_\infty/K)]]$, the $\mu$-invariant and also finer invariants like $\Z_p[[H]]$-ranks, ${H \subseteq G}$ (see Theorem~\ref{thm:B} below), and, in the special case of multiple $\Z_p$-extensions, the generalised $\lambda$-invariant $l_0$ (see Theorems~\ref{thm:C} and \ref{thm:D}).
+Let $Y(K_\infty)$ denote the projective limit of the ideal class groups of the intermediate fields $K_n \subseteq K_\infty$ fixed by $\Gal(K_\infty/K_n)^{p^n}$, and let $Y_A^{(K_\infty)}$ be the projective limit of the Pontryagin duals of the fine Selmer groups of $A$ over the $K_n$ (for the definitions, we refer to Section~\ref{section:notation_fine_Selmer_Groups}).
+We want to compare the structural invariants of the Iwasawa modules $Y(K_\infty)$ and $Y_{A}^{(K_\infty)}$.
+By \emph{structural invariants}, we mean the rank over the Iwasawa algebra $\Z_p\llbracket \Gal(K_\infty/K)\rrbracket $, the $\mu$-invariant and also finer invariants like $\Z_p\llbracket H\rrbracket $-ranks, ${H \subseteq G}$ (see Theorem~\ref{thm:B} below), and, in the special case of multiple $\Z_p$-extensions, the generalised $\lambda$-invariant $l_0$ (see Theorems~\ref{thm:C} and \ref{thm:D}).

 It turns out that the ranks and the $\mu$-invariants can be compared if $K_\infty$ contains $A[p^k]$ for a sufficiently large $k$.
 More precisely, we have the following result, for which we introduce some more notation.
 Let $G = \Gal(K_\infty/K)$.
-For any finitely generated $\Z_p[[G]]$-module $X$, we denote by $r(X)$ the rank as a $\Z_p[[G]]$-module, and we let
+For any finitely generated $\Z_p\llbracket G\rrbracket $-module $X$, we denote by $r_{\Z_p\llbracket G\rrbracket }(X)$ the rank as a $\Z_p\llbracket G\rrbracket $-module, and we let

 $i \in \N$, where ${X[p^\infty] \subseteq X}$ denotes the subgroup of $p$-power torsion elements.
 Then $f_i(X) = 0$ for each $i \gg 0$, and the $\mu$-invariant of $X$ is defined as ${\mu(X) = \sum_{i \ge 0} f_i(X)}$ (for details, see Section~\ref{section:2}).